Citizen Deliberation and How to Use It: A Guide for Leaders and Practitioners

 Comparing Participatory and Deliberative Democracy (Lyn Carson and Stephen Elstub) The two terms participatory and deliberative democracy are often used interchangeably, and this can be confusing for policy makers.
 But are they the same?
 Is deliberative democracy simply participatory democracy with a more confusing name?

-Why do Politicians Love or Hate the Idea of Citizens' Juries (Lyn Carson and David Schecter) What are politicians’ common concerns and objections to random selection of citizens for citizens’ juries or citizens’ assemblies, and how can they be addressed?
+Why do Politicians Love or Hate the Idea of Citizens' Juries (Lyn Carson and David Schecter) (Spanish) What are politicians’ common concerns and objections to random selection of citizens for citizens’ juries or citizens’ assemblies, and how can they be addressed?

 Citizens' Juries are not Public Meetings (Lyn Carson) Is “Citizens’ Jury” simply another term for a public, or town hall, meeting?